UGE-RPG/UGE-RPG/README.md

 ## How To Contribute

-If you are interested in helping out then please see our [**How To Contribute**](https://github.com/UGE-RPG/master/blob/master/project_documentation/How_To_Contribute.md) file.
-The Project needs all sorts of people with all sorts of skills: Artists, Cartographers, Rules Developers, Programmers, Editors, Proofreaders, Translators, Testers, Lawyers - you name it, we need it!
+If you are interested in helping out then please see our [**How To Contribute**](https://github.com/UGE-RPG/master/blob/master/project_documentation/How_To_Contribute.md) document.
+The Project needs all sorts of people with all sorts of skills: Artists, Cartographers, Rules Developers, Programmers, Editors, Proofreaders, Translators, Testers, Lawyers, Publishers - you name it, we need it!
 So please, come and join us and help leave your mark on the RPG Hobby.

 ## Frequently Asked Questions (FAQ)